anahid1988/DeepRUL/README.md

 # DeepRUL

-This repository contains the library and set of scripts for Deep Learning for Remaining useful Life calculation.
+This repository contains a set of scripts for Deep Learning for Remaining useful Life calculation.